oskarmodig/modig-lando-scripts/readme.md

 - WordPress setup is run with `modig-lin.sh setup`
 - WordPress destruction is run with `modig-lin.sh destroy`
 ### Windows
-- WordPress setup is run with `modig-setup.bat`
+- WordPress setup is run with `modig-win.bat setup`
+  - You can also pass your linux username as the second argument, otherwise you will be prompted for it.
 - WordPress destruction is run with `modig-destroy.bat`

 ## Environment Setup